 fbpx

-Have you already thought about what questions to ask during your in-person shadow experience?
+Wondering what questions to ask when shadowing a CRNA?
 Don’t be TOO shy to ASK!
 Tune in to find out what are some good questions you can actually ask when shadowing a CRNA.

 TODAY, we’ll talk about how you can feel more confident asking questions when shadowing, why you should still be documenting your experience even if it’s not required by your CRNA school, how to know what things you should document and MORE!